Achieve A Confident Smile With Dental Implants

 How do I care for my dental implants after the procedure?

-Smoking can slow down healing and increase the risk of implant failure.
-If possible, avoid smoking, especially during recovery.
+- Avoid smoking:Â Smoking slows healing and raises the risk of implant failure.

 Can I eat normally with dental implants?